 Parking at Hotel Restaurants

 Treating your significant other to a gourmet meal or planning a special gathering at a hotel restaurant can be a splurge-worthy venture, and you’ll find plenty of parking at the hotel.
-However, non-hotel guests often are charged a daily parking fee as they exit the gate.
+However, guests who aren’t staying at the hotel often are charged a daily parking fee as they exit the gate.
 Ask the restaurant or hotel’s front desk to validate your parking so you aren’t paying an extra $20 per visit.

 Skipping the Dentist

-If you’re experiencing any discomfort in your teeth, don’t delay your dentist appointment.
-Schedule an appointment, and make room in your budget for dental products your dentist might recommend.
+If you’re experiencing any discomfort with your teeth, don’t delay your dentist appointment.
+Schedule an appointment and make room in your budget for dental products your dentist might recommend.
 Delaying your dental visits could lead to costly dental treatments in the near future.